 Hirokazu Koreeda, Mahamat-Saleh Haroun, Amat Escalante, Jafar Panahi, Pablo Larraín, Abderrahmane Sissako, Apichatpong Weerasethakul, Raoul Peck, Gianfranco Rosi, Mariana Rondón, Karim Aïnouz, Nadine Labaki, Shirin Neshat, Carlos Reygadas.

-Previous Silver Mirror Award-winners:
+Previous winners of The Silver Mirror Award:

 After the Storm, Hirokazu Koreeda (Japan, 2016)